mknudsen01/netlify-build-from-api/README.md

 # netlify-build-from-api

+---

+_UPDATE_:
+This was part of a service request to Netlify.
+I've been informed that the build runs only for repos that are connected with CI.
+API-triggered deploys will _not_ run the build pipeline.

+---

 Attempting to get a manual deploy from netlify to use the build pipeline when triggered by the node client.
 Steps to reproduce:

 ### Clone this repo